nurulashraf/predictive-maintenance-analysis-for-machine-failure-prevention/README.md

-# Predictive Maintenance Analysis for Machine Failure Preventio
+# Predictive Maintenance Analysis for Machine Failure Prevention

 Predictive maintenance analysis using sensor data and machine learning.
 This project builds a Random Forest model and a Gradio dashboard to identify high-risk machines for proactive maintenance.